- Off road parking

-This small detached cottage stands in the grounds of The Kinnersley Arms, the owner's country pub, in the rural hamlet of Kinnersley, part of Herefordshire's famous Black and White Village Trail.
+This small detached cottage is situated in the rural hamlet of Kinnersley, part of Herefordshire's famous Black and White Village Trail.

-Providing simple but comfortable accommodation, with its own patio garden adjacent to the pub's beer garden, this is an ideal location for a couple to enjoy a holiday surrounded by lovely countryside.
+Providing simple but comfortable accommodation, with its own patio garden, this is an ideal location for a couple to enjoy a holiday surrounded by lovely countryside.

 Visit the famous Kinnersley Castle, nearby The Sturts South nature reserve (SSSI), the charming village of Weobley or Eardisley village with its 12th century Norman church.

 The surrounding scenic countryside offers wonderful walking, cycling and fishing, while within easy reach are the attractive towns of Hay-on-Wye and Hereford, the scenic Offa's Dyke Path, the Wye Valley, the beautiful Brecon Beacons National Park, Shropshire and Worcestershire.